How to Relieve Hip Pain While Sleeping: Causes and Tips for Immediate Relief

 A wedge pillow under your hips will provide a comfortable cushion to your sleep style.
 A folded blanket could also work if you don't have a wedge pillow.
 The pillow or blanket under your knees could reduce stress in your hips.

 Side sleepers could find immediate relief by placing a pillow between the knees to align the hips and relieve pressure.
-Pregnant women who are suffering from lower back pain could find this sleep style comfortable and pain relieving.
+Pregnant women who are suffering from lower back pain may also find this sleep style comfortable and pain relieving.

 A pillow under your knees could relieve hip pain while sleeping as it could help the spine align better.
 A quality pillow under your head and knees working together could give you a comfortable sleep position while you manage night time hip pain.

 When figuring out how to relieve hip pain while sleeping, nothing beats a new mattress that is designed to offer pressure relief as well as cooling comfort.
-A new mattress like one of the two award-winning Nolah pressure relief mattresses could give you a new lease of life while being a useful tool in your hip pain management strategy.
+A new mattress, like of one Nolah's award-winning pressure relief mattresses could give you a new lease of life while being a useful tool in your hip pain management strategy.

 Hip pain when sleeping on either side can be caused and exacerbated by many things; sleeping in a bad position, injury or strain, illness, or sleeping on an uncomfortable mattress.
 If you’re experiencing hip pain when sleeping, first and foremost seek medical advice.
 After this, making some adjustments to your sleep hygiene that could aid your recovery and pain management.